 If any charging information is received in the CHF with the 3GPP PS Data Off Status set to Activated, all data usage reported should be rated this information considered.

+5.4.5 Evaluation

+Solution #1 proposed to reuse the information element and the PS Data Off status trigger defined in TS 32.255[10] when Services over IMS Data Channel as a part of PS Data Off Exempt Services.

 6 Conclusions and recommendations